jsr6720/goodreads-csv-to-md/posts/2019-06-07-management.md

 ## My Review 4/5

+### Date Read
+2019/06/07

+### Date Added
+2019/06/07

-Great quick advice about the habits of successful management. <br/><br/>Worth a pickup over year to check up on your goals setting.
+My Thoughts: Great quick advice about the habits of successful management. <br/><br/>Worth a pickup over year to check up on your goals setting.
 Time resourcefulness and effectiveness.

 ---